Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics: Introduction

 \section{Introduction}

-Given an arbitrary set of $n$ high dimensional points in $\ell_1$, we know that it is impossible to map them to a low dimensional $\ell_1$ space while preserving distances with small multiplicative distortion.
+Given an arbitrary set of $n$ high-dimensional points in $\ell_1$, we know that it is impossible to always map them to a low dimensional $\ell_1$ space while preserving distances with small multiplicative distortion.
 Known lower bounds \cite{brinkman2005impossibility, lee2004embedding, andoni2011near, regev2013entropy} show that for any desired distortion $c$, at least $n^{\Omega(1/c^2)}$ dimensions are needed.
-This is in stark contrast with dimension reduction in Euclidean space ($\ell_2$) where mappings to $O(\log(n))$ dimensions are possible with $1+\epsilon$ distortion.
+This is in stark contrast with dimension reduction in Euclidean space ($\ell_2$) where mappings to $O(\log(n))$ dimensions are always possible with $1+\epsilon$ distortion.
 While these results rule out dimension reduction for arbitrary sets of point in $\ell_1$, a natural question is: {\em Are there broad families of structured sets of points in $\ell_1$ that admit low dimensional mappings with small distortion?} Despite the fact that strong lower bounds for $\ell_1$ dimension reduction were established almost 20 years ago, there has been little progress in understanding this question.

-In this work, we shift the focus from the worst-case setting and initiate the study of a characterization of $\ell_1$ metrics that admit low-dimensional $\ell_1$ representations.
+In this work, we study a new characterization of $\ell_1$ metrics that admit low-dimensional $\ell_1$ representations.
 Our starting point is that any $\ell_1$ metric can be represented by the disagreement of binary variables over a probability distribution $D$ -- a simple consequence of the fact that any $\ell_1$ metric can be embedded into the (possibly infinite-dimensional) Hamming cube.
-This distribution viewpoint of $\ell_1$ metrics leads to a natural reframing of the earlier question: {\em What classes of distributions $D$ lead to $\ell_1$ metrics that admit low distortion, low dimensional $\ell_1$ embeddings?}
+This distribution viewpoint of $\ell_1$ metrics leads to a natural reframing of the earlier question: {\em What classes of distributions $D$ lead to $\ell_1$ metrics that admit low-distortion, low-dimensional $\ell_1$ embeddings?}